 The lower assets test threshold determines the point where the full Age Pension starts to reduce, while the upper assets test thresholds determine what the cut-off points are for the part Age Pension.

-If the value of your assets falls between the lower and upper assets test thresholds, your entitlement will reduce.
+If the value of your assets falls between the lower and upper assets test thresholds, your entitlement will be reduced.
 The higher your assessable assets, the lower the amount of Age Pension you are eligible to receive.

 Your family home is exempt from the assets test but, your investments, household contents and motor vehicles may be included.